HOStudioDevelopmentTeam/.github/profile/README.md

 - Proficiency in at least one programming language
 - Knowledge of at least one network technology
 - Ownership of a GitHub account
+- Must be introduced by a community member

 ### 2 Team Rules
 - Do not engage in activities that harm this community